We had the good fortune of connecting with Myeisha Selby and we’ve shared our conversation below.

 Who else deserves some credit and recognition?

-K-Pop For Peace has received so much support since 2019 and we always wish to honor them.
+K-Pop For Peace has received so much support since 2019, and we always wish to honor them.

 First, I must thank our followers.
 Thank you for your continued support.
 Every action of support that you have shown us has been forever categorized in our hearts.
 You continue to inspire us to keep going in our business.
 I hope we can continue to make you proud and give you the power and strength you need to overcome every hardship you are facing.

-To Alpha Phi Omega National Service Fraternity, Inc: Thank you to all of my fellow brothers.
-You provided me with the first in-depth opportunities of how to be of service.
-Though I have been long graduated, I will continue to be of service to my community, service to our fraternity and service to our nation and the world.
+To Alpha Phi Omega National Service Fraternity, Inc.: To my fellow brothers, thank you for providing my first in-depth opportunities to lead through service.
+Though I have long since graduated, I remain committed to our principles: service to our community, service to our fraternity, and service to our nation and the world.

-Thank you ShoutOut DFW for this opportunity.
+Thank you, ShoutOut DFW, for this opportunity.
 I am forever grateful!

 Instagram: https://www.instagram.com/kpopforpeace/